ernessst/ari/README.md

 ABOUT THE PROJECT

 Ari – A space for Ariana Grande.
 I created this project as a part of my assessment in my post-grad (Master of Digital Media).
-Having no background in coding, it was a stressful but fulfilling at the same time as I was able to pull a simple design like this.
-Its not much but I tried my best

 Welcome to Ariana Grande’s fan made space!
 This aims to introduce users to Ariana Grande by providing a brief biography of the singer and a list of her albums.
 The page also includes hyperlinks to Ariana’s social spaces to promote and start a connection with her.